mmobarak/morephcam/README.md

 # Pi Camera Face Morph

 This project implements a set of face morphing experiments that will serve as the basis of a few digital art projects.
-Images will initially be captured usong a Raspberry Pi Camera V2 that hangs off a Raspberry Pi 4.
+Images will initially be captured using a Raspberry Pi Camera V2 that hangs off a Raspberry Pi 4.

 Watch this space for more info...